-- Text in this section refers as appropriate to the Katanga mining operation and to Katanga's main operating company, Kamoto Copper Company SARL ("KCC"). - (2) In March 2022, the Group entered into a binding agreement for the sale of the Cobar mine to Metals Acquisition Corp. ("MAC").
+(1) Text in this section refers as appropriate to the Katanga mining operation and to Katanga's main operating company, Kamoto Copper Company SARL ("KCC").

+(2) In 2022, 5 per cent. of the equity of Mutanda Mining was transferred to the DRC Government in accordance with the DRC Mining Code.